Looking to travel to Shetland?

 Glen Orchy Hotel

-This is really a bed and breakfast rather than a hotel.
+This is a bed and breakfast rather than a hotel.
 There is no lift and rooms are spread across the ground, first and second floor.
 The rooms vary in size, furnishings and layouts.

 Rooms at the back look over the car park and rooms at the front look over residential houses.

-Breakfast is really great with plentiful portions of hot food items.
+Breakfast is great with plentiful portions of hot food items.
 There is a cold buffet selection as well.

 Evening meals have huge portions too (meals are generally for group bookings as the hotel doesn’t have its own restaurant).
 The Glen Orchy doesn’t have a licence so you cannot buy any drinks if you are having a group meal there.